Children's Services Network

 Community Services Coordination Network

-In the mid-1990's the Ontario Ministry of Community and Social Services published a policy framework entitled "Making Services Work for People".
+In the mid-1990's the Ministry of Children, Community and Social Services published a policy framework entitled "Making Services Work for People".

 The Board of Directors of the Children's Services Network submitted a proposal to implement the coordinated access to services model, across the three geographic sites.